US trade tribunal issues potential Apple Watch import ban in Masimo patent fight

 Apple is also facing an Apple Watch import ban in a separate patent dispute with medical technology company AliveCor.
 The ITC issued a ban in February but placed it on hold during related proceedings over the validity of AliveCor's patents.

-(Reporting by Blake Brittain in Washington; Editing by David Bario, Grant McCool and Bill Berkrot)
+(Reporting by Blake Brittain in Washington Editing by David Bario and Grant McCool)

 ((blake.brittain@tr.com; +1 (202) 938-5713;))